pshyong/Shibainu/doc/sprint 0/team.md

 	Version Control:
 		Things Not to Commit (Will all be included in .gitignore):
 			- temporary files (e.g. .swp)
-			- IDE specific files (e.g. .idea/)
+			- IDE specific folder/files (e.g. .idea/)
+			- Environment variables
 			- Any test files that are for personal tests and not for group/project tests Content of log messages:
 			- Must include the features implemented/fixed